-In general, uncertainty is not considered regarding the results of the measures (e.g. ES070, ES080, ES091), except regarding climate change (e.g. ES017, ES110), though only in an ambiguous sense.
+In general, uncertainty is not considered regarding the results of the measures (e.g. ES070, ES080, ES091, ES120, ES124), except regarding climate change (e.g. ES017, ES110), though only in an ambiguous sense.

 The budgets of the PoMs vary between 150 and 7000 MEUR for the first cycle; and between 1000 and 18000 MEUR for the overall period from 2009-2027.
-It should be noted that these figures include "non-WFD-targeted" water supply infrastructure works, which are considered in the Spanish legislation as part of the RBMPs, and as stated above, in some RBDs cover a significant proportion of the overall budget (e.g. ES091 these measures are expected to increase water availability by estimated 2000 hm/year - a 20 % increase compared to current abstractions).
+It should be noted that these figures include "non-WFD-targeted" water supply infrastructure works, which are considered in the Spanish legislation as part of the RBMPs, and as stated above, in some RBDs cover a significant proportion of the overall budget (e.g. ES091 these measures are expected to increase water availability by estimated 2000 hm3/year - a 20 % increase compared to current abstractions).
+Some PoMs provide information on the character of the measures (basic, complementary), but for some RBDs (e.g. ES122, ES123, ES127) even include measures such as to reduce the energy costs of water users by employing renewable energies, which is neither targeting the WFD objectives nor water supply.